-Closely related to the administration of sponsored projects, the office is also responsible for administering technology transfer activities for the College, to include the Intellectual Property Policy and the licensing of intellectual property.
-We work closely with the Executive Director of the High Library to address any issues related to copyright compliance (see http://libraryguides.etown.edu/copyright).
+Closely related to the administration of sponsored projects, the office is also responsible for administering technology transfer activities for the College, including the Intellectual Property Policy and the licensing of intellectual property.
+We work closely with the executive director of the High Library to address any issues related to copyright compliance (see http://libraryguides.etown.edu/copyright).

 Questions?
 Contact Lesley Finney (717-361-1445 or firstname.lastname@example.org) or Dr. Susi Mapp (717-361-3766).